 There is no set target level for this indicator, and data is not available for all countries.
 The latest UN data for the world average share shows a decline from 1.6% in 2013 to 1.0% in 2017.
 However, this should be interpreted with caution as the changes in the share allocated to marine technology in terms of total research allocations could depend on many factors.

-Data not sufficiently available for comparative assessment of the Nordic countries.
+Data is not sufficiently available for a comparative assessment of the Nordic countries.

 Provide access for small-scale artisanal fishers to marine resources and markets

 |14.b.1||Degree of application of a legal/regulatory/policy/institutional framework which recognises and protects access rights for small‐scale fisheries|